 You can also check the step-by-step security camera installation guide here.

 Step 3.
 Connect the IP CCTV cameras to the NVR with the Ethernet cables.
 After that, also make the NVR linked to your router with a Cat 5/6 Ethernet wire.

-A customer posted a video which provides all the details on installing an Ethernet dome security camera.
+Check out the video with all the details on installing an Ethernet bullet security camera.
 You can get some insights in this video.

 After you've made everything settled, take a look at the video streaming and decide if any of the cameras need adjustment.